cuinjune/Ofelia/README.md

 For patching style, ofelia currently provides over 300 [openFrameworks](https://github.com/cuinjune/ofxOfelia/tree/master/ofelia/libs/of) and [Pd](https://github.com/cuinjune/ofxOfelia/tree/master/ofelia/libs/pd) abstractions.<br />
 You can see a categorized list of abstractions from the [help-intro.pd](https://github.com/cuinjune/ofxOfelia/tree/master/ofelia/help-intro.pd) patch.

 The external is available to be used under macOS, Windows, Linux and Raspberry Pi.
-(64bit only on macOS and Linux)

 ## Installation
 * Make sure you have [Pure Data](https://puredata.info/downloads/pure-data) installed on your desktop.